 - If the DELETE statement does not delete sufficient rows, the INSERT statement will fail.
 For example, in the previous example, if you attempt to insert more than 1000 rows into a single partition in a 24 hour period, the DELETE statement will not delete enough records when you attempt to insert the 1001st record. - The LIMIT PARTITION ROWS constraint is applied per partition.
-That is, the DELETE statement is executed as a single-partitioned query in the partition where the INSERT statement triggers the row limit constraint, even if the INSERT statement is part of a multi-partitioned stored procedure. - The length of VARCHAR columns can be specified in either characters (the default) or bytes.
-To specify the length in bytes, include the BYTES keyword after the length value; for example VARCHAR(16 BYTES).
+That is, the DELETE statement is executed as a single-partitioned query in the partition where the INSERT statement triggers the row limit constraint, even if the INSERT statement is part of a multi-partitioned stored procedure. - The USING TTL clause specifies a lifetime for each record, based on the difference between the specified "time to live" (TTL) value, the value of the specified column, and the current time (in GMT microseconds).
+In the simplest case, you can define a time to live based on a TIMESTAMP column defined as DEFAULT NOW, so the record expires the specified amount of time after it is inserted.
+For example, the records in the following table will be deleted five minutes after they are inserted into the database (assuming the default value is used for the created column):